avantrec/soco-cli/README.md

 ## Cached Discovery

 SoCo-CLI uses the full range of speaker discovery mechanisms in SoCo to look up speakers by their names.

-First, the native Sonos SSDP multicast process is tried.
+First, the native Sonos SSDP multicast discovery process is tried.

-If this fails, SoCo-CLI will try scanning every IP address on your local network(s) to find the speaker; it's likely to be doing this if your network contains multiple Sonos systems (multiple 'households'), or if the network has problems with multicast forwarding.
+If this fails, SoCo-CLI will try scanning every IP address on your local network(s) to find the speaker; it's likely to be doing this some of the time if your network contains multiple Sonos systems (multiple 'households'), or if the network has problems with multicast forwarding.
 This can be slower than is desirable, so SoCo-CLI also provides an alternative process that scans the complete local network for Sonos devices as a one-off process, and then caches the results in a local file for use in future operations.

 It's often faster and more convenient to use the local cached speaker list.
 The disadvantage of using the cached discovery mechanism is that the speaker list can become stale due to speakers being added/removed/renamed, or IP addresses having changed, meaning the cached list must be refreshed.
 The `sonos-discover` command, discussed below, is a convenient way of doing this.